Mag-h/Mag-h/README.md

 # 👋 Hi, I’m Maguelonne Héritier

-I am a **Computer Vision and Machine Learning Lead** with 20+ years of experience in **AI research and industry**.
+I am a **Computer Vision and Machine Learning Lead** with 20+ years of experience.

-My career is dedicated to designing **responsible AI systems** that are interpretable, reliable, and impactful — particularly in **critical security applications**.
+Throughout my career, I have focused on **bridging academic research and industrial R&D** in AI and computer vision — turning cutting-edge ideas into impactful real-world systems.

 ---

 ## 🔐 Current Focus

-- **Physical security & video surveillance systems**: designing AI that operates in high-stakes, mission-critical contexts
+- **Physical security & video surveillance systems**: designing and deploying AI that operates in high-stakes, mission-critical contexts

-- **Responsible AI**: embedding interpretability and transparency into models by design
+- **Responsible & interpretable AI**: ensuring transparency and trust in decision-making systems

-- **Embedded analytics**: developing efficient deep learning solutions for constrained hardware, ensuring performance under strict resource limitations
+- **Embedded analytics**: designing efficient models for constrained hardware with strict reliability requirements

-- **Reliability first**: delivering models that meet industrial requirements for robustness, safety, and trustworthiness